Goliyon Ki Raasleela Ram-Leela: Development

 or Krishna and that the character Ram does not depict the Hindu god.
 Speaking about the influence of his childhood environment on the film, Bhansali said that his family members used to speak "the most outrageously uninhibited things as though they were the most natural".
 He felt that the language heard by him were idioms for the current generation, who speak directly.
 Bhansali found it "very liberating to explore the union of body and mind in a love-relationship" and felt that it wasn't enough "to show a boy and a girl looking at one another when they fall in love".
 The lovers don't have sex together in the film as Bhansali felt the importance of showing the lovers "united completely in death".

 Terming Romeo and Juliet as "the mother of all love stories", Bhansali wanted to make a different story with it, one that was not yet explored in cinematic adaptations.
 While changing many aspects of the film, Bhansali kept the theme of "misunderstanding between star-crossed lovers", while transposing them to another level.
 The idea of a feud between two families that destroys everything really appealed to him.
 According to Bhansali, "the whole execution of Shakespeare is more flirtatious and voluptuous" and he felt his film was the best interpretation of Romeo and Juliet.
 When asked about the extensive violence and guns in the film, he said that violence is "an integral part" of Romeo and Juliet, also stating how important it was for a filmmaker "to get out of his comfort zone".

 The screenplay was written by writing duo Siddharth-Garima.
-Producer Sandip Ssingh offered the duo three films; they chose Ram-Leela over the other two.
+Producer Sandip Singh offered the duo three films; they chose Ram-Leela over the other two.
 They were impressed by its outline and felt that it was similar to Australian writer Baz Luhrmann's films.
 In addition to writing, they collaborated with Bhansali for the costumes, recces, shoot days, editing, subtitling, and post production.
 After writing the initial screenplay draft, Siddarth-Garima were sent to Gujarat for researching dialect, slang and accent.

-Rhyming couplets from Romeo and Juliet were translated into Hindi and used in the film, with more emphasis on innuendo and humor as they felt that the elements were "overshadowed" by tragedy in the original play.
+Rhyming couplets from Romeo and Juliet were translated into Hindi and used in the film, with more emphasis on innuendo and humour as they felt that the elements were "overshadowed" by tragedy in the original play.